michaelheiniger/Reivewpad-docs/docs/guides/syntax.md

 ---
-id: syntax
+title: "Syntax"
-slug: syntax
+id: "syntax"
-title: Syntax
+slug: "syntax"
 ---

 A Reviewpad configuration file has the following shape: